top of page

 Skin: Skin infections, yeast infections, acne, insect bites and stings

-Glucose: May help lower sugar levels
+Glucose: May help lower sugar levels by enhancing insulin activity.

 Cholesterol: Lowers cholesterol (LDL, triglycerides)